-- (4) Recipients may not make or allow any modifications to the vehicle's emission-control systems, hardware, or software calibrations, or the vehicle's hybrid system. - (5) The application review process established by OAR 230-270-0200 will applyapplies to applications for Charge Ahead rebates. - (6) The vehicle ownership requirements established by OAR 230-270-0300-will apply to Charge Ahead Rebates. - (7) DEQ will conduct community outreach to low income households, moderate income households qualifying households and community based organizations low-income service providers, in order to: - (a) Solicit feedback on program implementation; and - (b) Take steps to ensure the program is promoted effectively.
+- (4) Recipients may not make or allow any modifications to the vehicle's emission-control systems, hardware, or software calibrations, or the vehicle's hybrid system. - (5) A low income service provider that applies for a rebate is limited to 10 rebates per calendar year. - (65) The application review process established by OAR 230-270-0200 will applyapplies to applications for Charge Ahead rebates. - (76) The vehicle ownership requirements established by OAR 230-270-0300-will apply to Charge Ahead Rebates. - (87) DEQ will conduct community outreach to low income households, moderate-income households and community based organizations low-income service providers, in order to: - (a) Solicit feedback on program implementation; and - (b) Take steps to ensure the program is promoted effectively.